atomicdata-dev/atomic-data-docs/src/atomic-data-overview.md

 Atomic Data uses links to connect pieces of data, and therefore makes it easier to connect datasets to each other - even when these datasets exist on separate machines.

-Atomic Data has been designed with [three goals in mind](motivation.md):
+Atomic Data has been designed with [the following goals in mind](motivation.md):

 - Give people more control over their data
 - Make linked data easier to use